FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.codementor.io/blog/angularjs-interview-questions-sample-answers-du1081n7p

 [[↑] Back to top](#AngularJS)
 ### If you were to migrate from Angular 1.4 to Angular 1.5, what is the main thing that would need refactoring?
-(Senior)

 Changing `.directive` to `.component` to adapt to the new Angular 1.5 components.